HolboxAI/newberryai/README.md

 - **Excel Formula Generator AI Assistant**: Get assistance with Excel Formulas
 - **Medical Bill Extractor**: Extract and analyze data from medical bills
 - **Coding Assistant**: Analyze code and help you with coding as debugger
-- **Speech to speech assistant**: Real-time voice interaction assistant
+- **Speech to speech assistant**: Real-time voice interactive assistant

 ## Installation